 Standard Supporting Materials Requirements 1.
 Meet all the requirements for SM-III See previous lists 2.
-Completion of FEMA IS-100 and IS- 200 courses Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
+Completion of FEMA IS-100 and IS- 200 courses Copy/scan of paper certificate, OR Attestation of course instructor that student complet ed course.
 3. Document mission experience: a) Participate as an Incident Staff person in Operations, Plans, or Command in at least six type two incidents.
 Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
 Showing person in staff role b) During these incidents, document having served at least 2 shifts as Operations Section Chief or Division Supervisor, and 2 shifts as Plans Section Chief.
 Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
-Showing person in OSC/PSC role 4.
-Receive a favorable written performance evaluation from the Incident Commander or Responsible Agent on four of the incidents.
-Copy/scan of letters/emails or other written materials, OR Attestation by the SM or Section Chief stating that performance was favorable.
-5. Be proposed for Search Manager - II by a type II or I ASRC Search Manager at an ASRC BOD meeting; and If not present, an ASRC SM-II or SM-1 may email or send a letter to the Conference Training Officer.
+Showing person in OSC/PSC role Receive a favorable written performance evaluation from the Incident Commander or Responsible Agent on four of the incidents.
+Copy/scan of letters/emails or other written material Attestation by the SM or Section Chief stating that pewas favorable.
+Be proposed for Search Manager - II by a type II or I ASRC Search Manager at an ASRC BOD meeting; and If not present, an ASRC SM-II or SM- I may email or send Conference Training Officer. a letter to the 6.
 Receive a simple majority of the vote of the member's group.
-Group meeting minutes showing endorsement of the candidate for SM-II.
-7. Submit the SM-II checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-8. Receive a favorable two-thirds or greater vote of those ASRC BOD members present at board meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Group meeting minutes showing endorsement of the can II. didate for SM- 7.
+Submit the SM-II checklist to the CTO CTO presents the vetted application to the ASRC BOD at t meeting. he next BOD 8.
+Receive a favorable two-thirds or greater vote of those ASRC BOD members present at board meeting.
+The checklist shall be endorsed by the CTO with the outco ASRC BOD vote and a copy returned to the member. ome of the